mdinata/micropython/README.md

 ```

 ### usensor.py
-Wrapper to simplify the operation of ultrasonic HC-SR04.
+Wrapper to simplify the operation of: ultrasonic HC-SR04, DHT11/22, LDR
 ```
-from usensor import Ultrasonic us=Ultrasonic(5,4)      # initiate sensor with trigger at Pin 5 and echo at Pin 4.
-Change it according your setup
+from usensor import Ultrasonic, Temp, LDR us=Ultrasonic(5,4)      # initiate sensor with trigger at Pin 5 and echo at Pin 4.
+Change it according your setup trh=Temp(16,11)         # initiate Pin 16 which is wired to DHT11.
+Change to 22 incase of DHT22 light=LDR()             # initiate LDR sensor connected to Pin A0
 ```
 #### usage:
 ```